 Some websites such as Counselling Directory only list therapists who have shown proof of membership with a professional body.
 As explained by Counselling Directory, “Our verification policy is at the centre of everything we do.
 Therapists joining Counselling Directory must hold individual registration with a robust professional body, with transparent qualifying and experience criteria, and a clear policy for investigating complaints.
 We display the therapist’s professional organisation on their profile, so anyone wanting to learn more can do quickly and easily.”

 Ask about their experience.
 Knowing if your therapist has worked with similar issues in the past can help to give an extra layer of reassurance and confidence.
 The more comfortable and confident you feel in their experience, the more likely you are to feel able to open up about issues that are really affecting you.
+Many therapists and counsellors will offer one or two areas in which they specialise.
+If there is something you are looking for specific help with, it can be worth considering working with someone who has experience with that area.

 Ask about their sessions.
 Getting to know more about the structure a therapist uses for their sessions can help you to get a better idea of if you will be able to engage with the process itself.
 With so many different types of counselling available, not every approach will work for everyone.
 If you’re new to an approach, asking your potential therapist about it and how they incorporate it in their sessions can be a good way to get a feel for whether or not it could be the right option for you.

-Have an informal chat.
-Many therapists will offer a free 10-15 minute informal chat before you sign up for paid sessions.
 Having a short, informal conversation can help you to better understand your potential counsellor’s approach, as well as to see if you feel like this may be someone you feel comfortable opening up to.
 It’s ok to not click with every type of therapy or with every therapist.
 Finding the right approach and therapeutic relationship can be key to getting the most out of your sessions.

 Take time to reflect.
 Finding the right counsellor isn’t just about them - it’s about you, too.
 Ensure you take the time to ask yourself the big questions: What am I comfortable with?
 Do I know what I need help with?
 Does a certain ‘type’ of therapy appeal more to me - or are there any that I really don’t want to try?
 You don’t need to know everything, but having a rough idea of what you feel comfortable with, and what you hope to achieve with therapy can help you to narrow down all of the options out there, and find a professional who’s the right fit for you.